felipefelixarias/INDOORCA/README.md

 Python bindings for Optimal Reciprocal Collision Avoidance
 ==========================================================

+This repository contains a fork of the Python bindings for Optimal Reciprocal Collision Avoidance but adds functions for generating an environment from a traversability map and necessary functions for simulating the agents in said map.

 This repository contains the RVO2 framework, as described below, along with [Cython](http://cython.org/)-based Python bindings.
 Its home is [GitHub](https://github.com/sybrenstuvel/Python-RVO2).
 New updates are released